The OHSU Transgender Health Program was founded in 2015 to serve gender-diverse people and the larger community.

 - The THP secures OHSU funding.

-- The THP begins in January, hiring coordinator Amy Penkin, LCSW.
+- The THP begins in January, hiring Amy Penkin, LCSW, as coordinator.
+(She is now the clinical program manager.)
 The program offers information, education, training, advocacy and other services to patients and providers.

 - Founding OHSU doctors are Dr. Christina Milano, a family physician, and Dr. Daniel Dugi, a urologist and surgeon.